Top

 Addicted to something

-– If you meet someone and they are addicted to something and not aware of it and doing something about it, this will impact on your life greatly if you continue on.
+If you meet someone and they’re addicted to something and not aware and doing something about it, this will impact your life greatly if you continue on.
+Also, you pursuing an involvement with them when they’re in the early stages of, for instance, sobriety and their healing journey, can derail that process.
+See more on code amber and red issues.

 The Controller

-– Run like the wind from a man that wants to control you.
-It won’t let up and the longer you’re with them, the more entrenched he becomes in your life, is the worse he will become.
-Watch your self esteem walk out the door.
+Run like the wind from anyone that wants to control you.
+It won’t let up, and the longer you’re with them, the more entrenched they become in your life, is the worse they’ll get.
+They’ll often use criticism, emotional blackmail and gaslighting as a chief way of getting and chopping at you.
+Watch your self-esteem walk out the door.
+See more on the Chopper and Unpleasables.

 Not over the ex

-– Not over the ex, not ready for you.
+Not over their ex, not ready for you.
 Plain and simple.

 Problems with past/childhood

-– Unfortunately things happen in life and it can be difficult getting over things and dealing with them.
+Unfortunately, things happen in life and it can be difficult to get over and deal with.
 Some things have a very lasting effect on people and can impact hugely on future relationships.
-They of course can be overcome, but failure to acknowledge these issues in the first place and openly deal with them will cause big problems.
+They, of course, can be overcome, but failure to acknowledge these issues in the first place and openly deal with them will cause big problems.
+And keep in mind that we all have a past and problems, and plenty of us, myself included, have childhood trauma.
+These in and of themselves don’t render us unsuitable for intimate relationships.
+Our availability for relationships and love of ourselves and others ultimately comes down to whether we process our emotional baggage.

 Nasty and spiteful